Arwa-Fawzy/Cat-Emotional-Analysis/README.md

-# Project Name: Animal Behavior Analysis Deduced from Their Body Language Signals
+#  DeepPet: Understanding Your Pet's Body Language

 “The cat told me that she was sick,” a child said.
 Though, can cats talk?